metalbear-co/mirrord.dev/content/docs/reference/targets/index.md

 ## Specifying a target

-There are multiple ways to specify a target for a run.
-You can pick whichever one is most convenient for you.
+There are multiple ways to specify a target.
-In all the possible interfaces for specifying a target, the basic format is `<resource-type>/<resource-name>` followed by optional `/container/<container-name>`.
+In all the possible interfaces for specifying a target, the basic format is `<resource-type>/<resource-name>` optionally followed by `/container/<container-name>`.
 So for specifying a target without specifying a container you can pass

 ```